Featured | Aug 7, 2019

 With an average salary of $90k, a nurse practitioner position is an attractive option for registered nurses or licensed practical nurses (LPN) who wish to get a leg up on their career.
 An NP makes double an LPN’s salary and about one-third more than an RN’s.
 To become an NP, one must obtain a master’s in nursing.
 The simplest path is to become an RN with a bachelor’s degree in nursing.
 It is a bit more difficult for LPNs to achieve this, but luckily there are a few alternative bridge programs available.
 In one rigorous process, the RN-to-MSN programs help those in the nursing profession to become RNs, then obtain a master’s in nursing.
 Another possibility is an ADN-to-MSN (associate’s degree in nursing to master’s in nursing).
 This is a convenient option for LPNs in particular, who often have only completed a two-year program.
 Though becoming a registered nurse is preferred, the path to earning the title of a nurse practitioner is accessible to most in the nursing field.

 There are several reasons why becoming a nurse practitioner is an idea worth considering.
 Beyond the higher salary and specialty options, it is also in growing demand.
 Due to our aging population, the profession is expected to expand 35% by 2024.
 To meet this increasing demand for care, healthcare is in dire need of positions to fill.
-These patients’ needs will need to be fulfilled not only in the doctor’s office but in the home and other locations as well.
+These patients’ needs will need to be fulfilled not only in the doctor’s office but in the home and other locations as well, which is why staying current on the newest medical procedures requires nurse practitioners to pursue continual learning.
 Nurse practitioners are perfectly suited to account for these specific needs.
+You can explore free CEU courses for nurse practitioners to help them keep up their accreditation and skill levels.